MarcusLui9/Restaurant_Success_and_Revenue_Prediction/README.md

 ## Data
 The Restaurant Success dataset from Kaggle includes 15 feature columns, 14 of which are useable for anaylsis.
 These features are both classified as categorical and numerical, and can be used to determine whether or not a restaurant would be a success.
 More info on this dataset can be found at [https://www.kaggle.com/datasets/liyangng/restaurant-success-prediction/data]

+First I decided to look at a couple of the categorical features to determine whether something like location or cuisine type had any effect on restaurant success.

 ![Successful_Restaurant Comparison](Images/Successful_Restaurant_Comparison.png)
 ![Successful Restaurants per City](Images/Succ_Rest_perCity.png)
 ![Successful Restaurants per Cuisine](Images/Succ_Rest_perCuisine.png)

+After having discovered no correlation between the categorical features, I took a closer look at what features exactly had a higher effect on restaurant success.
+From the heatmap and scatterplot shown below, I determined that Social Media Followers and Marketing Budget had the highest impact on a restuarant's success.

 ![Restaurant Success Correlation Heatmap](Images/Restaurant_Success_Corr_HM.png)
 ![Social Media Followers vs Marketing Budget Scatterplot](Images/SCTPLT_Social_Media_Followers_vs_Marketing_Budget.png)

-Upon performing a

 ## Modeling and Performance
-In this project we employed various modeling techniques
+In this project we employed various modeling techniques to predict annual revenue and with that, restaurant success.
+The models evaluated include  `Decision Trees`, `SVM`, `Linear Regression`, and `Random Forest`.

 ## Conclusions